elgorrion/exeqpdal/docs/troubleshooting.md

 - **macOS**: `/Applications/QGIS.app/Contents/MacOS/bin/pdal`
 - **Linux**: `/usr/bin/pdal` (via package manager)

-exeqpdal automatically checks these locations, so you usually don't need to set the path manually.
+exeqpdal automatically checks common Windows QGIS locations.
+On macOS and Linux, ensure PDAL is on your `PATH` or set it explicitly with `pdal.set_pdal_path(...)`.

 ### Testing your plugin:
 ```python